PabloFernandez93/3-yelpcamp-creating-CRUD-routes/README.md

-- Creating CRUD Routes
+- Creating CRUD routes
 - Index.ejs, show.ejs, new.ejs
 - Creating new campgrounds
-- parsing the request body
+- Parsing the request body
 - Editing, updating and deleting campgrounds

 How to run it: